doublexmax/CS3200_SeatWise/README.md

 To allocate our database information, we store our sql file `seatwise_init_db.sql` under `Additional` folder.
 You will copy the entire code and pass it into the sql file you just created in DataGrip.
 After that, you can go ahead and make sure all your SQL code is passed.
 With that, your database is created with all the informations.

+## To run AppSmith
+After you had set up your database, make sure you had all your container is running in Docker.
+If not, make sure you open your Flask repository, and run this command on your terminal while making sure you follow all the instructions in the Flask repository README and the secret README file:
+    1. Start the containers with `docker compose up`.
+To run in detached mode, run `docker compose up -d`.

+With your Docker running, you can then open any of your browser and type `localhost:8080`.
+This will take you to the Welcome Page of AppSmith